Veronica Samuels

 Stroll along the small walkway and or have lunch at one of the picnic tables shaded by ponderosa pines.

-STOP BY AT THE WELCOME AND HISTORY PARK
+STOP BY THE WELCOME AND HISTORY PARK

 One of the small but essential places worth stopping by on your Williams Arizona trip is the Welcome And History Park at the east end of town.